-Enables iterations of Parallel loops to interact with other iterations.
-An instance of this class is provided by the Parallel class to each loop; you can not create instances in your user code.
+Enables iterations of parallel loops to interact with other iterations.
+An instance of this class is provided by the Parallel class to each loop; you can not create instances in your code.

 Thetype exposes the following members.